Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

+All the works cited so far model the moving mirrors as time-dependent boundary conditions.
+However, this boundary condition is an effective description that reproduces the effects of a more complex system, disregarding its microscopic features.
+In this work, we are interested in formulating a model that captures some of those microscopical features and reproduces the DCE with no time-dependent boundary conditions.
+The earliest application of this idea of an underlying \textit{microscopic model} dates back to the Ewald-Oseen extinction theorem \cite{ewald_hollingsworth1970, oseen1915, fearn_james1996,born-and-wolf}.
+According to the theorem, transmission and reflection of a plane wave at the interface between dielectric media can be understood as the collective response of the media's dipoles.
+This approach was applied by de Souza \textit{et al.} \cite{souza_impens2018} to model moving mirrors in a quantum field theory leading to the DCE.

-The problem of finding such a system has been tackled before in the ideal setting of a non-relativistic oscillating atom in free space \cite{souza_impens2018}.
-However, such system does not fulfil all the requirements for a microscopic model and its experimental feasibility is difficult to assess.
-This is the gap this Letter bridges, and so we study the most straightforward system that may accommodate this phenomenon: a discrete mirror made of a qubit moving in a cavity and interacting with one of its bosonic modes.
-A diagram of the system can be found in Figure \ref{fig:esquema}.
-This system has been studied extensively in the literature, especially in the case of a static qubit, in which it is better known as the Rabi model \cite{kellogg_rabi1936, braak2011} or, if the coupling is weak enough to adopt the rotating wave approximation (RWA), the Jaynes-Cummings (JC) model \cite{jcmodel}.
-Even in the case with a moving qubit, prior work \cite{felicetti_sabin2015} has studied photon and qubit excitation due to the so-called cavity-enhanced Unruh effect \cite{scully_kocharovsky2003, PhysRevLett.93.129301, PhysRevLett.93.129302, PhysRevA.74.023807}.
-However, the parameter regime found to reproduce the DCE, that is, to produce radiation without changing the internal state of the discrete mirror, has not been explored before, to the authors' knowledge.
-In this Letter we show that qubit motion at the mode's frequency generates photons without qubit excitation, providing a microscopic model for the DCE.
+Following those steps, the goal of this work is to find a microscopic model for a moving mirror that reproduces the DCE and employs the ever-growing tool-set of present-day quantum technologies.
+We study the most straightforward system that may accommodate this phenomenon: a discrete mirror corresponding to a qubit moving in a cavity and interacting with one of its bosonic modes, as depicted in Figure \ref{fig:esquema}.
+The interaction between a qubit and a cavity has been studied extensively in the literature, especially in the case of a static qubit with the well-known Rabi model \cite{kellogg_rabi1936, braak2011}, and in the rotating wave approximation (RWA) regime with the Jaynes-Cummings (JC) model \cite{jcmodel}.
+Prior work has addressed the case of a moving qubit \cite{felicetti_sabin2015}, and in particular, the photon and qubit excitation due to the so-called cavity-enhanced Unruh effect \cite{scully_kocharovsky2003, PhysRevLett.93.129301, PhysRevLett.93.129302, PhysRevA.74.023807}.
+However, the parameter regime found to reproduce the DCE, where both rotating and counter-rotating terms are relevant, has not been explored before, to the authors' knowledge.
+In this article, we show that the qubit motion generates photons without changing its internal state for speeds close to the speed of light in the medium.
+This behavior provides a microscopic model for the DCE.